ontogenerator/spacewalk/README.md

 ## Overview
 Spacewalks is a Python analysis tool for researchers to generate visualisations and statistical summaries of NASA's extravehicular activity datasets.
+The contents are based on coursework about FAIR code development, so their actual usefulness is mainly didactic and information may be incomplete or incorrect.

 ## Features
 Key features of Spacewalks: